zstenger93/data_science_piscine/README.md

 ex 00 we create a pie chart from the event types, the pdf asks to use the data without removing the duplicates which makes no sense so we used the cleared datatable

-# A few alias to make things smooth and faster, or at least faster than python
+# A few alias/command to make things fast, or at least faster than python

 ## up alias as: